Fredrick Kaufman: Career

-His latest multi-cultural works have received overwhelming praise in the press.
+His latest multi-cultural works have received much critical acclaim by the press.
 His Kaminarimon (for Taiko drums and Flamenco dance) has been called "remarkable" and "stunning" and was voted as the number one classical composition of 2002 and "the most imaginative new work of the year" by, music critic, James Roos of The Miami Herald.
 His recently commissioned work Yin & Yang: A Dialogue for Two Grand Pianos, was launched and lauded by critics in New York and Miami, where it received its world premiere.
 String Quartet #6, "The Urban" was called "stunning" by New Yorker magazine.
-The Urban Quartet was nominated by Lukas Foss in 2007 for a Pulitzer Prize.

-The points of departure for Kaufman's writing are often gestures and sound imagery from his own wide ranging background which includes jazz and Eastern European Jewish folk traditions and a foundation deeply steeped in the classics as well as the avant garde.
-Kaufman continues to stretch the boundaries of standard approaches to composition and the results have been called "startling".

 In March, 2011, Fredrick Kaufman completed the "Guernica" Piano Concerto, a commission for the Czech National Symphony Orchestra and concert pianist Kemal Gekic.
 The "Guernica" Concerto was premiered and recorded in the 2013 concert season in Prague by the Czech National Symphony Orchestra at the famed Smetana Concert Hall.
 The "Guernica" Piano Concerto with Kemal Gekic and the Czech National Symphony Orchestra conducted by Maestro Marcello Rota; his "Kaddish" Cello Concerto with soloist Mark Drobinsky and the Czech Radio Orchestra, and "Seascape" performed by the Czech Symphony Orchestra was released on a CD recording entitled Guernica by Parma Recording and distributed internationally by Naxos during the summer of 2013.
 Maestro Max Valdez and the Puerto Rico Symphony Orchestra performed the "Guernica" Concerto with Kemal Gekic at the Casals Festival in Puerto Rico in 2015.
 Parma Records released a CD in 2106 entitled Stars & Distances featuring the title work performed by the Florida Grand Opera conducted by Maestro Andrew Bisantz, and the orchestra work Seven Sisters with performers from the Czech Philharmonic and Czech Symphony Orchestra.

+Personal life

-Fredrick Kaufman currently resides with his artist wife Florence Kaufman in Miami, where he holds the distinguished position of Professor Emeritus in Composition at Florida International University.
+Fredrick Kaufman currently resides with his artist wife Florence Kaufman in Miami.
+He has two daughters, Laura Ben Amots, an artist, and Erica Kaufman, a choreographer and dancer.

+He holds the distinguished position of Professor Emeritus in Composition at Florida International University.
 Prior to that he held the position of Composer-in-Residence for the university, a position that was created specifically for him.
 Professor Kaufman was the founding Director of the FIU School of Music for ten years and established its internationally acclaimed FIU Music Festival.

 He was formerly Academic Dean of the Philadelphia College of the Performing Arts and a faculty member at the University of Wisconsin, the University of Montana at Billings, the University of London and the Rubin Academy of Music in Jerusalem, Israel.
 Kaufman is the founder and former Artistic Director of the St. Cyprien International Festival of the Arts held in St. Cyprien, France.
-He has two daughters, artist Laura BenAmots and choreographer/dancer Erica Kaufman.